 In addition to screening for these abnormalities, a portion of the test (known as the nuchal translucency) can assist in identifying other significant fetal abnormalities, such as cardiac disorders.
 The screening test does not detect neural tube defects.

 The first-trimester screen has been available in the U.S. for several years but has only recently been determined an effective means of early chromosomal abnormality screening.
 A study published in the New England Journal of Medicine in November 2005 determined that first-trimester screening was the most accurate non-invasive screening method available.

 The combined accuracy rate for the screen to detect the chromosomal abnormalities mentioned above is approximately 85% with a false positive rate of 5%.

 - Approximately 85 out of every 100 babies affected by the abnormalities addressed by the screen will be identified.

 - Approximately 5% of all normal pregnancies will receive a positive result or an abnormal level.

 - A positive test means you have a 1/100 to 1/300 chance of experiencing one of the abnormalities.

 These screening methods are less accurate and are performed between 15-20 weeks.
-The blood screen measures two pregnancy related hormones: hCG and PAPP-A. The ultrasound evaluation measures nuchal translucency (fluid beneath the skin behind baby’s neck).
+The blood screen measures two pregnancy-related hormones: hCG and PAPP-A. The ultrasound evaluation measures the nuchal translucency (fluid beneath the skin behind the baby’s neck).
 This non-invasive procedure combines the results from the blood tests and the ultrasound, along with the mother’s age, to determine risk factors.